algolia/autocomplete/packages/website/docs/adding-recent-searches.md

   openOnFocus={true}
 />

-## Transforming recent searches
+## Customizing recent searches

+The [`createLocalStorageRecentSearchesPlugin`](createLocalStorageRecentSearchesPlugin) creates a functional plugin out of the box.
+You may want to customize some aspects of it, depending on your use case.
+To change [`templates`](templates) or other [source](sources) configuration options, you can use [`transformSource`](createLocalStorageRecentSearchesPlugin/#transformsource).
+The function includes the original `source`, which you should return along with any options you want to add or overwrite.

-If you use Autocomplete as an entry point to a search page, you can turn recent searches into links:
+For example, if you use Autocomplete as an entry point to a search results page, you can turn recent searches into links by modifying [`getItemUrl`](sources/#getitemurl) and the [`item`](templates#item) template.

 ```js
 const recentSearchesPlugin = createLocalStorageRecentSearchesPlugin({